-In addition to being involved in hemoglobin’s oxygen-transporting role, heme is also involved in electron transfer, which supports cellular respiration, allowing oxygen to be transformed into carbon dioxide and release energy.
+In addition to being involved in hemoglobin’s oxygen-transporting role, heme is also involved in electron transfer, which supports

 The researchers found that heme production sustains the progression of AML, and that by suppressing its synthesis, cancerous cells can be neutralized.

 Dr. Schuetz emphasizes the importance of this discovery, noting that no clear link between heme production and leukemia had previously been identified.
 He says, “Absolutely nothing was known about the role of heme biosynthesis before our work.”